hyperlocalhq/django-base-libs/docs/import/bulletins/index.md

 ### `<bulletin:type>`

 It defines the type of the bulletin.
-It can have one of these values: "search" or "offer".
+It can have one of these values:

+- "search"
+- "offer".

 It's a required field.

 ### `<bulletin:category>`

 It defines the category of the bulletin.
-It can have one of these values: "partner", "know how", "material resources", "facilities", "other".
+It can have one of these values:

+- "partner"
+- "know how"
+- "material resources"
+- "facilities"
+- "other".

 It's a required field.

 ### `<bulletin:contact_person>`